 Bogota Airport includes two passenger terminals connected by airport shuttle.
 The newer and much larger Terminal 1 handles most international and domestic passengers, while Terminal 2 (Puente Aéreo) services a small portion of domestic flights.
 There is a large selection of shops and restaurants scattered throughout Terminal 1, while Terminal 2 contains a large retail space and food court.
 Travellers, though, report that everything is quite expensive.
 Travellers say the airport clean and modern, with friendly staff and security who generally do not bother overnight sleepers.
 The airport offers free WiFi and has plenty of charging spots and comfortable sleeping areas.
 Economy class passengers can buy access to several airport lounges, one of which has shower facilities.
 See Airport Lounges in the airport guide below for locations and rates.

 Where to Sleep

 Some travellers have reported that airside is more conducive to sleeping than landside, with quieter spots, armrest-free seating, benches, carpeted floors, and lighting set on motion sensors that can allow for dimly lit sleeping areas.
 Specific areas named as good sleeping spots by travellers include floor space near the food court, Gate 32 lounger chairs, and a nook in front of the Columbian Police Station.
+Explore our guide to sleeping in Bogota Airport or read some traveller reviews for more tips.
 For uninterrupted sleep, there are several hotels within a 10 minute drive of the airport, most of which offer free shuttle service.
 See Airport Hotels in the airport guide below.